Skip to main content

 Over the years, the Neon Boneyard has become one of the most popular destinations for photography and filming in Las Vegas.
 From movies and TV shows to music videos, from commercial and artistic photography to wedding and personal shoots, The Neon Museum’s collection has appeared in thousands of images across the globe.
 Revenue generated from commercial and professional shoots assists The Neon Museum in our ongoing efforts to preserve, display and expand the collection.
 For this reason, commercial photography and photo use are both strictly controlled.

 During public tours, guests are welcome to take photographs for personal enjoyment with cellphones or tablets only, but commercial photography is not permitted.
-No professional photography equipment is allowed during our general admission hours.
+No photography equipment except for a camera is permitted on public tours.
 The Neon Boneyard and North Gallery are available for specially scheduled photo and video shoots by individuals, professionals, and organizations.
 Usage fees apply and vary according to the type and scale of shoot, size of participating crew, staffing requirements, and proposed image use and distribution.
 Click here for information or to schedule a photo shoot online.

 EVENT SPACE

-Also on the museum campus: the North Gallery, which measures 3,100 square feet and is home to the immersive audiovisual spectacle, “Brilliant!” is also available for event bookings.
+The North Gallery, which measures 3,100 square feet and is home to the immersive audiovisual spectacle, “Brilliant!
+Jackpot,” is also available for event bookings.
 The Neon Museum maintains a roster of preferred vendors including caterers, photographers and special event planners to assist guests in organizing and executing their functions.
-While tours of the Neon Boneyard are not included as part of the museum’s standard events package, abbreviated tours may be added to events for additional fees.
+While tours of The Neon Boneyard are not included as part of the Museum’s standard events package, abbreviated tours may be added to events for additional fees.

 The Neon Museum is committed to developing and executing programming that reaches multiple audiences and allows the public to expand their knowledge of the artistry, technology and rich history of signage in Las Vegas.
-It houses education collections for hands-on activities and teaching, including 100 books and 500 research materials, such as periodicals, films, oral histories and photos; 150 hands-on/educational objects; and archives including 2,000 photographs, documents and other materials.
-In addition, The Neon Museum maintains an ephemera collection with items, content and reference materials, including 1,500 ephemeral objects including matchbooks, postcards, ashtrays, show programs and brochures.
+It houses education collections for hands-on activities and teaching.

 STEAM LEARNING

-STEAM learning is an education strategy that integrates Science, Technology, Engineering, Art and Math to encourage inquiry, discussion, problem-solving and self-discovery and in support of this The Neon Museum offers a friendly-family STEAM event every month.
-Each two hour Saturday session focuses on a different topic offering fun make-and-take activities, hands-on learning, scavenger hunts and demonstrations designed to engage children of all ages learning relevant skills for today’s world, better preparing them for a productive and successful future.
+STEAM learning is an education strategy that integrates Science, Technology, Engineering, Art and Math to encourage inquiry, discussion, problem-solving and self-discovery.
+In support of this, The Neon Museum offers a friendly family STEAM event every month.
+Each two-hour Saturday session focuses on a different topic offering fun make-and-take activities, hands-on learning, scavenger hunts and demonstrations designed to engage children of all ages in learning relevant skills for today’s world, better preparing them for a productive and successful future.

 SCHOOL FIELD TRIPS

 Education programming at The Neon Museum includes NVACS standards-aligned tours and hands-on learning activities in the Neon Boneyard for students in grades 3 through 12.
-There are three different focuses for field trips, which educators chosen between when confirming their booking.
-They are Social Studies/Social Justice, Visual Arts, and Science/Engineering.
-A grant from the Marlon Foundation, has made it possible for The Neon Museum to offer free field trips to Clark County School District Title 1 schools, which includes reimbursement for transport to the museum as well as admission.
-This makes these educational offerings available to low income and / or under represented communities more accessible providing important learning opportunities outside of the classroom environment that are more focused on self-discovery and exploration.
+There are three different focuses for field trips, which educators choose when confirming their booking.
+This includes Social Studies/Social Justice, Visual Arts, and Science/Engineering.
+A grant from the Marlon Foundation has made it possible for The Neon Museum to offer free field trips to Clark County School District Title 1 schools, which includes reimbursement for transport to the Museum as well as admission.
+This makes these educational offerings available to low-income and / or underrepresented communities more accessible providing important learning opportunities outside of the classroom environment that are more focused on self-discovery and exploration.

-Since the COVID pandemic, Southern Nevada has seen a significant increase in homeschooling.
-The museum has adapted the school programing to be able to offer these educational opportunities available for home school groups.
-In total, the museum will have welcomed more than 1000 students in the ’22 – ‘23 school years.
+Since the COVID-19 pandemic, southern Nevada has seen a significant increase in homeschooling.
+The Museum has adapted the school program to be able to offer these educational opportunities available for homeschool groups.
+In total, the Museum will have welcomed more than 1000 students in the ’22 – ‘23 school years.

 DUCK DUCK SHED